-Sydney's paneer tikka, smoked over real charcoal.
+Sydney's paneer tikka, smoked over real fire.

 Fresh paneer cubed daily.
 Hung yoghurt and dried pomegranate marinade.
 Fired in a clay tandoor at 400°C until the corners blacken and the centre stays soft.
 Paneer the way north India does it — not the soft block the supermarket sells.